 Recycled Metal Robots and Sculptures

-Kinetic sculptor Nemo Gould repurposes everyday items into art, such as wooden chairs, metal parts and scraps.
+Kinetic sculptor Nemo Gould repurposes everyday items, like wooden chairs, metal parts, and scraps, into art.
 He turns trash into robots that actually move and have features that light up.
 His works were exhibited at San Jose Museum’s “Robots: Evolution of a Cultural Icon” show in 2008.

 Like Gould, artist Jeremy Mayer turns recycled scraps into amazing sculptures.
 However, Mayer’s medium of choice is old, beat-up typewriters.
-Typewriters have long been considered obsolete in terms of their actual functionality, but artists can still make use this ancient technology in creative ways.
+Typewriters have long been considered obsolete in terms of their actual functionality, but artists can still make use of this ancient technology in creative ways.
 It takes about 40 typewriters for Mayer to construct a full-size sculpture of a figure.
-Disassembling each typewriter and fashioning it into a sculpture of a full-size figure takes about 1,000 hours.
-His work is very Teminator-esque.
+Disassembling each typewriter and fashioning it into a sculpture of a full-grown human takes about 1,000 hours.
+His work is very Teminator-esque, don't you think?

 Disposable Junk Turned Treasure